 High-stress environments offer a critical test of the Bipolar Continuum Hypothesis, as stress may affect CS and UCS differently.
 While stress is generally thought to decrease CS and increase UCS (Neff, 2003), recent findings suggest that both components can be elevated under extreme stress, as seen in cancer patients (Wei et al., 2023) and also in some individuals in the general population (Ullrich-French & Cox, 2020).
 These findings challenge the view of CS and UCS as strict opposites, suggesting they may co-occur under high stress.
 This aligns with emotion regulation theories, which propose that multiple regulatory processes can be activated simultaneously in response to stress (Gross, 2015; Aldao & Nolen-Hoeksema, 2013).
 Conversely, high stress levels may increase the typical inverse association between CS and UCS, as proposed by Ferrari et al. (2022).
 Study 2 thus examines whether CS and UCS maintain an inverse relationship in high-stress contexts or function as distinct, co-occurring responses, exploring whether the dynamics observed in Study 1 hold under more challenging conditions (H3).

-Specific Method
+Study 2: Specific Method

 Design and Procedure.
 Study 2 explored whether the inverse relationship between CS and UCS observed in daily life (Study 1) holds under high-stress conditions.
 The EMA protocol spanned 16 days (over ~3 months), with the same five daily prompts delivered on Saturdays.

 Crucially, four of these 16 days incorporated context-specific notifications around a known stressor—academic exams—to capture responses in the moments immediately before and after the stressor.
 We divided the study period into three phases: Pre-Exam Phase (immediately before the exam); Post-Exam Phase (immediately after the exam); Distant Time Point Phase (later in the semester, when the stressor was less salient).
 Beyond the standard EMA items (pleasant/unpleasant events, affect, and state self-compassion), Study 2 included four decentering items (adapted from Biehler & Naragon-Gainey, 2022).
 These items probed participants’ capacity for detached self-observation, theorized to influence how they respond to stress and potentially moderate the relationship between CS and UCS.